JuliaLang/julia/doc/stdlib/base.rst

 .. function:: dump(x)

+   Show all user-visible structure of a value.

+.. function:: xdump(x)

-   Show the full structure of a value, including all fields of objects.
+   Show all structure of a value, including all fields of objects.

 .. function:: readall(stream)